 You can also do your part to reduce tax fraud by reporting any suspicious tax-related activity to the IRS, even if you are not directly affected.
 For instructions on reporting tax fraud, follow this chart on the IRS Website.

-The IRS halted 597,000 fraudulent returns in progress in 2017, saving $6 billion — but they can't do it alone, especially with the partial government shutdown.
+The IRS halted 597,000 fraudulent returns in progress in 2017 and 649,000 in 2018, saving $6 billion and $3.1 billion, respectively — but they can't do it alone, especially with the partial government shutdown.
 It takes a collaborative effort from everyone involved to beat tax fraud related to identity theft, including you.
 And you have more reasons than anyone to prevent your identity from being misused.

 Protect your credit – protect your identity – protect yourself with a free MoneyTips trial.